 docker run hello-dockerWhat I Learned

-- Image tagging: How
+- Image tagging: The

 Challenges